ONLINE & BRIDGE STUDENT CHECKLIST

 Welcome to Coker!
-Completing the following checklist will help make sure you have a smooth transition to your new life as a Cobra in our Online program, Evening program, or Bridge program.
+Completing the following checklist will help make sure you have a smooth transition to your new life as a Cobra in our Online or Bridge program.

 Additionally, we’d like to introduce you to your Success Coach:

-All students enrolled in the Online program, Evening program, and Bridge program are assigned a Student Success Coach.
+All students enrolled in the Online or Bridge programs are assigned a Student Success Coach.
 Your student success coach will guide you through the college experience and connect you with beneficial campus resources.
 They work directly with students, often with one-on-one coaching, to answer questions, provide clarity, navigate complicated processes, and build relationships with the Coker community.
-Also, students in the Online program, Evening program, and Bridge program will be registered for classes each term by the Student Success Coach.
+Also, students in the Online or Bridge programs will be registered for classes each term by the Student Success Coach.

 Meet Your Success Coaches